Gennadius Scholarius: Patriarch

-His writings show him to be a student not only of Western philosophy but of controversy with Jews and Muslims, of the great Hesychast question (he attacked Barlaam and defended the monks; naturally, the Barlaamites were "latinophrones"), in short, of all the questions that were important in his time.
-He has another kind of importance as the first Patriarch of Constantinople under the Turks.
-From this point of view he stands at the head of a new period in the history of his Church; the principles that regulated the condition of Orthodox Christians in the Turkish Empire are the result of Mehmed II's arrangement with him.
+His writings show him to be a student not only of Western philosophy but of controversy with Jews and Muslims, of the great Hesychast question (he attacked Barlaam of Seminara and defended the monks; naturally, the Barlaamites were "latinophrones"), in short, of all the questions that were important in his time.
+He has another kind of importance as the first Patriarch of Constantinople under the Ottomans.
+From this point of view, he stands at the head of a new period in the history of his Church; the principles that regulated the condition of Orthodox Christians in the Ottoman Empire are the result of Mehmed II's arrangement with him.

 Writings

 About 100 to 120 of his alleged writings exist, some of which have never been published, and some of which are of doubtful authenticity.
-As far as is known, his writings may be classified into philosophical (interpretations of Aristotle, Porphyry and others), translations of Peter of Spain and Thomas Aquinas, defenses of Aristotelianism against the recrudescence of Neoplatonism) and theological and ecclesiastical (partly concerning the union and partly defending Christianity against Muslims, Jews, and pagans), in addition to numerous homilies, hymns, and letters.
+As far as is known, his writings may be classified into philosophical (interpretations of Aristotle, Porphyry and others), translations of Peter of Spain and Thomas Aquinas, defenses of Aristotelianism against the recrudescence of Neoplatonism and theological and ecclesiastical (partly concerning the union and partly defending Christianity against Muslims, Jews, and pagans), in addition to numerous homilies, hymns, and letters.

-Gennadius was a prolific writer during all the periods of his life.
-The complete works of Gennadius were published in eight volumes by Jugie, Petit & Siderides, 1928–1936.
+Gennadius II was a prolific writer during all the periods of his life.
+The complete works of Gennadius II were published in eight volumes by Jugie, Petit & Siderides, 1928–1936.
 (Note: this edition supersedes the references made below.)